-The Group has implemented a whistle-blowing policy, which provides employees with channels through which they may report any concern, irregularity or improper act committed by another employee of the Group.
+The Group has implemented a whistle-blowing policy, which provides employees and any other persons with channels through which they may report any concern, irregularity or improper act committed by another employee of the Group.
 The AC may commission independent investigations of any suspected fraud or irregularity, which has or is likely to have a material impact on the Company's operating results or financial position, and to review the findings of such investigations.